 In the press area, you will find press releases, speeches, guest contributions and interviews with Bundesbank Executive Board members as well as further press materials.

 The Bundesbank published various studies and conference proceedings, resulting from the research activities of its employees and guest researchers.

-The economic activities of enterprises and households are included in various sets of statistics.
+The economic activities of enterprises and private households are presented in various statistics.

 Output, orders received, turnover, labour costs, prices, systems of indicators for the German property markets, corporate financial statements, employees and labour market.